 If Catawba College seems like a school you want to apply to, click the heart button to save it to your college list.

-Catawba College is located in the small town setting of Salisbury, North Carolina, less than an hour from Charlotte.
+Catawba College is located in the small town setting of Salisbury, North Carolina, in the suburbs of Charlotte.

-If you want to see Catawba College for yourself, plan a visit.
+If you would like to see Catawba College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 85 to Salisbury, or book a flight to the nearest airport, Charlotte Douglas International.

 You can also take a virtual campus tour to get a sense of what Catawba College and Salisbury are like without leaving home.